 The Trump administration has undertaken a series of deregulatory measures to address various challenges of the COVID-19 pandemic.
 The Brookings’ Center on Regulation and Markets is actively tracking these actions alongside the administration’s broader deregulatory agenda.
 We asked scholars from the Brookings Economic Studies Program for their thoughts on some of the most impactful COVID-related deregulations to date.

-ow do the measures, temporary or otherwise, fit into the administration’s larger deregulatory agenda?
+What do these rules entail, and how do the measures, temporary or otherwise, fit into the administration’s larger deregulatory agenda?
 Here’s what our scholars had to say:

 EPA enforcement suspension